-The Initiatives and Strategy Implementation Plan (ISIP) is a portfolio of strategic initiatives requiring planned change that transform process, information management and systems.
+Technology Initiatives (TI), formerly ISIP, is a portfolio of projects requiring planned change that transform process, information management and systems.
 Delivered within a project framework, these initiatives incorporate a major information communication and technology (ICT) component usually with an impact that crosses organisational units.

-The ISIP is one of the University's two major capital investment plans contributing to the University Strategy, ensuring compliance and improving our operational efficiency.
+The TI is one of the University's major capital investment plans contributing to the University Strategy, ensuring compliance and improving our operational efficiency.

-The ISIP program of work is scheduled over a three-to-five year period.
-The ISIP receives a budget each year to fund projects but also includes projects that are co-funded or funded from sources external to the ISIP budget.
-A portion of the ISIP budget will be allocated to projects in progress and the remainder will be made available for new initiatives.
-The ISIP Governance Committee oversees the plan including assessments of strategic initiatives twice a year to determine which receive priority within the available budget.
+The TI program of work is scheduled over a three-to-five year period.
+The TI receives a budget each year to fund projects but also includes projects that are co-funded or funded from other sources such as SSAF.
+The TI Governance Committee oversees the plan including assessments of strategic initiatives twice a year to determine which receive priority within the available budget.
 All initiative submissions must address the required criteria.
-The Division of Information Technology's Project Portfolio team is responsible for the management, development and planned execution of the ISIP as well as providing support and guidance to Initiative Proposers and Project Sponsors.
+The Division of Information Technology's Project Portfolio team is responsible for the management, development and planned execution of the TI as well as providing support and guidance to Initiative Proposers and Project Sponsors.

-The Initiatives & Strategy Implementation Plan (ISIP) Governance Committee would like to invite CSU staff to submit suggestions for new initiatives to be funded in 2018.
+The Technology Initiatives (TI) Governance Committee would like to invite CSU staff to submit suggestions for new initiatives to be funded in 2018.

 The closing date for submissions is 5pm Friday 20th October 2017.
-The ISIP Governance Committee will meet on 20th November to consider submissions, with funding decisions expected soon after.
+The TI Governance Committee will meet on 20th November to consider submissions, with funding decisions expected soon after.

-Key dates for the ISIP new Initiatives process are detailed below.
+Key dates for the TI new Initiatives process are detailed below.

-For more information about the ISIP new initiatives process or for any assistance please contact John Smith (Senior Manager IT Project Portfolio) on 19783 or at firstname.lastname@example.org.
+For more information about the TI new initiatives process or for any assistance please contact John Smith (Senior Manager IT Project Portfolio) on 19783 or at email@example.com.

 |3 August 2017||Call for new submissions|